 - Size of Glen Ellyn Campus: 254 acres

 - Typical Fall Semester Credit Enrollment: 22,000 students

 - Service Area: The College serves residents in most of DuPage County and parts of Cook and Will counties.
 The district includes 48 communities with a total population of more than 1 million people.
 The district includes 26 public high schools and 10 private high schools.

-- Scope of Offerings: Each year College of DuPage offers educational and cultural programming to more than 54,000 credit and non-credit students of all ages and more than 100,000 patrons visit visual and performing arts events at the McAninch Arts Center.
-The College offers 81 degree and 177 certificate programs for today’s career and technical subject areas.
-Courses are offered at more than 85 sites throughout Community College District 502.
+- Each year College of DuPage offers educational and cultural programming to more than 54,000 credit and non-credit students of all ages and more than 100,000 patrons visit visual and performing arts events at the McAninch Arts Center.
+The College offers seven associate degrees, including the Associate in Applied Science, which has 43 areas of study and 177 certificate programs for today's career and technical subject areas.
+Courses are offered at more than 50 sites throughout Community College District 502 as well as online.